mbaze/bzpack/README.md

 * **Matches** - repeated byte sequences represented as offset-length pairs, where the offset points back to already decompressed data relative to the current output position.

-The encoding methods for literals and matches vary between supported formats, and their efficiency depends on the structure and statistical properties of the input, such as the frequency and distribution of match lengths and offsets.
+Compression efficiency varies between the supported formats, due to differences in how they encode literals and matches.
+Their performance depends on the structure and statistical properties of the input, such as the frequency and distribution of match lengths and offsets.
 Therefore, it's a good idea to try multiple formats to determine the best fit.
 In general, numbers are represented either as raw bytes or as Elias-Gamma values, read from a bit stream that operates independently of natural byte boundaries.

 ### Elias-Gamma Encoding